 Before I used the Inbox Zero process, I was often interrupted by the vast quantity of emails that anyone in tech receives.
 That being said, attaining Inbox Zero actually isn’t that easy and if it doesn’t work for you, you should check out Inbox Pause, a handy little browser extension that will push the pause button on your emails.

 Spending the vast majority of my professional life online, I receive an inordinate amount of email messages in my inbox every day.
 Most days, I get at least 200 to 300 messages, so it’s become very difficult to manage all the stuff flowing through my box and make heads or tails of it all.

 For some reason, I always associate email with “You’ve Got Mail,” that old nineties movie that starred Meg Ryan and Tom Hanks.
-Their romance was totally based on their virtual and online conversations, and I always remember that little old ding (or was it more like a chime sounding out?) whenever Meg would get an email from Tom.
+Their romance was totally based on their virtual and online conversations, and I always remember that little old ding (or was it more like a chime sounding out?)

 My dad recently signed up for a country club membership which cost him a whole lot of money and a whole lot of time.
 I don’t really get the point of club memberships because for one, we don’t really use the facilities much, and two, the food there isn’t so great.

 There have been a few different attempts at sending email via good old snail mail, but this is the first that looks promising to me.
 Snail Mail My Email sounds like an interesting service, and the big difference from other services is that your email is actually handwritten before being sent off.